← All projects

 What I took from it

-The satisfaction here wasn't the statistics — it was the system.
+What I actually cared about was the system, not the statistics.
 I had an idea, knew roughly what AWS could do, and built something end-to-end: scheduled ingestion, a database with a lookup pattern, and a live API someone else could call.
 For a project I built while learning, it held up.

-It also taught me something about designing for non-technical users.
-The ZIP code input was a deliberate choice — county FIPS codes would have been easier to work with technically, but no one thinks in FIPS codes.
+I also learned something about designing for non-technical users.
+The ZIP code input was a deliberate choice; county FIPS codes would have been easier to work with technically, but no one thinks in FIPS codes.

 View all projects